mcnc-clovett/mcnc-clovett.github.io/_posts/2022-07-03-offline-linux-ca.md

 ```shell
 sudo umount /media
 ```

+    > If creating a Windows Enterprise Subordinate CA, you will need both the `ca.crl` and `ca.crt` files to import into Active Directory
+    {: .prompt-tip }

 ## Shutdown and Store the Machine
 You may now shutdown the server and store it.
 The only times the server will be needed are when you stand up a new subordinate (intermediate) certificate authority, or when a sub-CA needs its certificate renewed.
 Sub-CA's should renew their certificates every ten years or so.